cwchentw/cl2js/README.md

 ## Known Issues or Bugs

-Currently, Armed Bear CL starts too slowly to be useful as a scripting language.
+* Armed Bear CL starts too slowly to be useful as a scripting language
+* Clozure CL compiled `cl2js` may fail to print out text on console

 ## Note